-The evening is conducted on an individual basis, where issues are discussed, resolved and implemented.
+The meeting is conducted on an individual basis, where issues are discussed, resolved and implemented.
 Teachers walk parents through their child’s achievements, potential and behavior.
 Likewise, parents are requested to put forward any inconvenience faced by them or their children.

 Parents are requested to contact the school receptionist to book an appointment.

 The information contained in this document is intended to supplement that already found in the school brochure.
 Should the need arise for clarification on any matters contact the school on Tel.
 03-7810044.

 Monday to Thursday

 7:30 AM to 11:30 PM